awsdocs/aws-config-developer-guide/doc_source/querying-AWS-resources.md

 ## Limitations<a name="query-limitations"></a>

+**Note**
+Advance query does not support querying resources which have not been configured to be recorded by the configuration recorder\.
+AWS Config creates Configuration Items \(CIs\) with `ResourceNotRecorded` in the `configurationItemStatus` when a resource has been discovered but is not configured to be recorded by the configuration recorder\.
+While an aggregator will aggregate these CIs, advanced query does not support querying CIs with `ResourceNotRecorded`\.
+Update your recorder settings to enable recording of the resource types that you want to query\.

 As a subset of SQL `SELECT`, the query syntax has following limitations:
 + No support for `ALL`, `AS`, `DISTINCT`, `FROM`, `HAVING`, `JOIN`, and `UNION` keywords in a query\. `NULL` value queries are not supported\.
 + No support for querying on third\-party resources\.
 Third\-party resources retrieved using advanced queries will have the configuration field set as `NULL`\.